Calaabdul/Pakistan-Food-Price/README.md

 ## Data Description
 The dataset includes historical prices of various food items from 2004 to 2019 in different regions of Pakistan.
 It includes additional features such as:
-- Date :
+- Date : Date when observation was recorded
 - commododity name: Name of food item
 - unit: Unit of measurement
-- category
+- category: Category of food item
-- price
+- price : Price of food item
 - currency: Currency unit
 - country: Country name
 - admname: Adm1 name